-The following sub-sections outline some key inputs to the EAAP model.
+The following sub-sections outline some key inputs to the EAAP model and factors for additional EAAP reporting.
 A detailed description of EAAP modelling is available on AEMO's website as listed in section 1.2.

-2.2.1 EAAP Generation capacity
+2.2.1 EAAP generation capacity

 Generation capacity is an input to the EAAP model.
-AEMO uses the most recent MTPASA offers to derive total capacity and planned outage information.
+AEMO uses the most recent MT PASA offers to derive total capacity and planned outage information.